11 Deep Learning/Neural Networks

 This network is taking information from four (predictor) inputs, \(X_1, X_2, X_3, X_4\) to generate an output layer \(\hat{f}(X)\) which predicts the response \(\hat{Y}\).

-• The arrows from the inputs to the units (nodes) in the middle layer indicate where each input is fed to a unit that will operate on all the inputs it receives.
+• The arrows from the inputs to the units (nodes) in the middle layer indicate where each input is fed to a middle layer unit that will then combine all the inputs it receives.

 • The number of units in a hidden layer, \(K\), is a tuning parameter (to be discussed later).